 One of the oddities in the miles and points world has long been the fact that Citi’s ThankYou points don’t transfer over to the American Airlines AAdvantage program.
-Citi had a monopoly on the issuance of American Airlines co-branded credit cards for years and even today it issues four of the airline’s six credit cards which are currently open for applications but AAdvantage still hasn’t appeared as a ThankYou transfer partner.
+For years, Citi had a monopoly on the issuance of American Airlines co-branded credit cards (it still issues four of the airline’s six available credit cards) but apart from a brief period in 2021, AAdvantage has never been a full-time ThankYou transfer partner.

-The word “most” was key in that last sentence because there is one Citi ThankYou transfer partner that’s very useful if you’re hoping to book an American Airlines flight using ThankYou points.
-It’s a transfer option that sometimes gets forgotten.
+The word “most” was key in that last sentence because there is one Citi ThankYou transfer partner that’s very useful if you’re hoping to book an American Airlines flight using ThankYou points and it’s a transfer option that sometimes gets overlooked.

 Etihad Guest has a separate award chart showing how many Etihad Guest Miles are needed to book American Airlines awards:

-Rather amazingly this is a very generous chart and the reason it looks generous is because it appears to be modelled on American’s own award chart before it devalued it a few years ago.
+Rather amazingly, this is a very generous chart and the reason it looks generous is that it appears to be based on American’s own award chart before it devalued in March 2016.

-There’s definitely great value to be had out of transferring Citi ThankYou points across to Etihad Guest and then booking American Airlines awards but you’re only ever going to realise this value if American Airlines releases awards at the “saver” level….and American Airlines doesn’t seem to like doing that.
+There’s definitely great value to be had out of transferring Citi ThankYou points across to Etihad Guest and then booking American Airlines awards, but you’re only ever going to realize this value if American Airlines releases awards at the “saver” level (Etihad Guest bookings on American Airlines require saver award inventory to be available) and, for the past few years, American Airlines has been very bad at doing that.

 American will happily sell you hundreds of thousands of miles in its frequent mileage sales but actually using those miles in a truly economic way has never been harder.

-I love that we can still somehow book American Airlines AAdvantage awards while essentially using the airline’s old award chart but I’m not about to try to suggest that it’s all plain sailing.
+I love that we can still book American Airlines AAdvantage awards at the rates that the airline offered in the glory days of the AAdvantage program (six years after American took a torch to it and started its rapid descent to the bottom) but I’m not about to try to suggest that it’s all plain sailing.
+It isn’t.